Problems With Regulating Binary Options Trading Increase

 Financial regulatory authorities in the United Kingdom, in much the same way as regulatory bodies in other countries, have found it very difficult to effectively combat financial fraud related to binary options trading.
-Furthermore, the realization of this growing problem is occurring at the same time as a marked increase in reports of binary trading related fraud.
+Furthermore, the realisation of this growing problem is occurring at the same time as a marked increase in reports of binary trading related fraud.

 The National Fraud Intelligence Bureau (NFIB), a division of the City of London Police, reports receiving, on average, at least one binary options scam complaint every day.